Estimate Time6 min

 You can also get exposure to Treasury securities through mutual funds and ETFs whose managers buy and sell Treasurys in the course of managing these funds.
 Many funds use Treasurys to provide ballast for their overall volatility and offset exposure to potentially higher-yielding but more volatile bonds and stocks.

-That ability to offset unwelcome behavior from other assets in a portfolio may be even more valuable if the economy slows.
-Stocks, high-yield bonds and other more volatile types of investments have historically also struggled when economic conditions have worsened, while Treasurys and other high-quality bonds have performed better.
-Jeff Moore, manager of the Fidelity Investment-Grade Bond Fund, expects that history could well repeat in the next downturn.
+Longer-maturity Treasury bonds also may help you sleep at night by delivering reliable income and diversification when the economy eventually slows.
+Stocks, high-yield bonds, and other more volatile types of investments have historically struggled when economic conditions have worsened, while Treasurys and other high-quality bonds have performed better.
+Jeff Moore, manager of the Fidelity Investment-Grade Bond Fund (), expects that history could well repeat in the next downturn.
 "I have bought 10-year Treasury bonds and 10-year bonds from good quality companies because they were yielding 4.25% to 7%.
 Even if you feel like there's a recession coming, these should be fine," he says.

 Research Treasurys quickly and easily